annikahettmann/Welcome-Page/README.md

 Hello!
 This is where we post various resources for the club.
 Please contact us with any questions at dataanalytics@chapman.edu.

 ## Club Description
-The Data Analytics Association is open to all years and majors at Chapman.
-This club provides the following to its members:
+The Data Analytics Association (DAA) is open to all years and majors at Chapman.
+Members *do not* need to have prior programming experience to be a part of this club.
+The DAA's leadership comes from various backgrounds and experience levels, and our goal is for our club's offerings to reflect this range as well.
+This club seeks to provide the following:
 - hear from industry experts
 - create experiential opportunities outside of required course work
 - support the transition from being a student to a professional
 - build an employment network for alumni

 ## Example Projects
-We have posted some examples of [analytics projects](https://github.com/ChapmanDAA/Welcome-Page/tree/master/Example%20Projects) from our executive team for your reference.
+We have posted some examples of [analytics projects](https://github.com/ChapmanDAA/Welcome-Page/tree/master/Example%20Projects) from our executive team for  reference.

 ## Meet the Executive Team